Fast convex optimization via closed-loop time scaling of gradient dynamics: Introduction

 where the damping term $\mathcal G \Big( \dot{x}(t), \nabla f (x(t)), \nabla^2 f({x}(t)) \Big) $ acts as a closed-loop control.
 They pay particular attention to the role played by the parameter $r>1$ in the asymptotic convergence analysis of the dynamic

-They show that the case $r=2$ separates the weak damping ($r>2$) from the strong damping ($r<2$), hence the importance of this case.
+They show that the case $r=2$ separates the weak damping ($r>2$) from the strong damping ($r<2$), which emphasizes the importance of this case.
 These questions have also been considered by Haraux and Jendoubi in \cite{HJ}.

 d) In \cite{Song}, Song, Jiang, and Ma develop an interesting technique for accelerating high-order algorithms under general H\"older continuity assumption.
 Their continuous-time framework reduces to an inertial system without Hessian-driven damping in the first-order setting, which has been proven to be an inaccurate surrogate.
 Although underlying their approach, the acceleration via time scaling, the averaging technique, and the closed-loop tuning of the coefficients are not clearly identified.